-Laurel Jay Carpenter is a visual art performer, investigating longing, devotion and intimacy in her durational live works.
-She has exhibited extensively in New York at venues including Exit Art, The Knitting Factory, Performance Space 122, Judson Church House, NOoSphere, SOHO20 and Microscope galleries, and Brooklyn’s Borough Hall.
-Laurel has been an invited artist at the International Performance Art Festival in Cleveland, The Performance Studies International Conference and the MacDowell Colony.
+Dr. Laurel Jay Carpenter is a visual art performer, investigating longing, awe and intimacy—while troubling subjectivity—in her durational live works.
+For over twenty-five years, she has exhibited in New York at venues including Exit Art, The Knitting Factory, Performance Space 122, Judson Church House, SOHO20 and Microscope galleries, as well as Brooklyn’s Borough Hall.
+Laurel has been a fellow and invited artist at the MacDowell residency, CAOS Art Center in Italy, and for three seasons at the Salem2Salem US/German artist exchange.

-Internationally, Laurel has presented work at the NMAC Foundation in southern Spain; with Wooloo Productions and the Hebbel Theatre in Berlin, Germany; at Schloss Salem Palace in southern Germany; at the Bergen International, Between Sky & Sea, and the Kunstbanken Hedmark Performance Festivals in Norway; at the Festival of Ephemeral Art in Sokolowsko, Poland; at the Sofia Underground Festival in Bulgaria; at the International Festival of Contemporary Art in Terni, Italy; and as part of the 2007 Venice Biennale.
+More recently, Laurel has presented work internationally at the NMAC Foundation in southern Spain; with Wooloo Productions and the Hebbel Theatre in Berlin and further at Schloss Salem and Kunsthaus Essen in Germany; at the Bergen International, Between Sky & Sea, PAB, PAO and Kunstbanken Hedmark Performance Festivals in Norway; at the Art Ii Biennial in Finland; the Festival of Ephemeral Art in Sokolowsko, Poland; the Sofia Underground Performance Art Festival in Bulgaria; the Prague Quadrennial in Czechia; the International Festival of Contemporary Art in Terni, Italy, and the 2007 Venice Biennale.